- Online Training

 By doing this I find people who I can learn from.
 We can share articles back and forth, talk shop over messenger or video messenger, or even talk about non-coaching related topics.
 I have a few coaching friends who I talk about dad life with because we all have young daughters.
 One is an NFL strength coach and the other coaches at a Power 5 university, but we talk about our girls and our families.
 These connections can pan out in many different ways, but they will not work for you unless you work at taking them to higher levels than just Facebook friends.

-Networking can make or break your career.
+Networking can make or break your career, which is why we think sharing these networking tips and tricks is so important.
 If you have a strong network it will add value to your name in the coaching world.
 If your name gets brought up in multiple coaching circles you have done all you can to push your career along.
 You may be known as the guy who shares great content on social media.
 You may also be one of the three guys who stopped in the middle of the floor of a busy hallway to share horror stories of being a new dad.

 No matter what, you have to be known for your skill as a coach and your ability to build strong relationships.
 If one of those things suffers you will have a hard time advancing your career in this industry.